mendersoftware/mender-docs/03.Artifacts/03.Variables/docs.md

 The partition Mender uses as the boot partition.
 See [More detailed storage configuration](../../Devices/Partition-layout#more-detailed-storage-configuration) for more information.

+#### MENDER_DATA_PART

+The partition Mender uses as the persistent data partition.
+See [More detailed storage configuration](../../Devices/Partition-layout#more-detailed-storage-configuration) for more information.

 #### MENDER_ROOTFS_PART_A

 The partition Mender uses as the first (A) rootfs partition.
 See [More detailed storage configuration](../../Devices/Partition-layout#more-detailed-storage-configuration) for more information.